hypothesis/tox-pip-sync/README.md

 # By default `tox-pip-sync` disables listing the contents of the env for speed.
 # You can turn off this behavior if you want:
 skip_listing = false

+# Once we succesfully install the dependencies for a virtual env, we will store
+# a hash of them.
+If nothing changes we won't attempt to resync the virtual
+# environment, which can save several seconds.
+You disable this so the
+# environment is synced every time by setting this to `false`
+enable_hashing = true
 ```

 ... or in your `tox.ini`: